intel-unnati-saintgits/intel-unnati-certificate-programme/Course Details.md

 * Increased employability in the rapidly evolving tech landscape.

 ### How to enroll?
-* 	Register online using the link: [intel-Powered Foundation Course in Machine Learning- Registration]<https://forms.gle/hQmQsWNWfmWEkhoa7>
+* 	Apply online using the link: [intel-Powered Foundation Course in Machine Learning- Registration]<https://forms.gle/hQmQsWNWfmWEkhoa7>
 * 	Selection is based on the CGPA and performance in Screening Test conducted by Intel.

 ### Why Choose Intel Unnati?